Benjamin Ingrosso

 Benjamin Daniele Wahlgren Ingrosso (born 14 September 1997) is a Swedish singer, songwriter and record producer.
 As a child, he appeared in the leading role in several musicals, and in 2006 he won Lilla Melodifestivalen with the song "Hej Sofia".
 He won the celebrity dancing TV show Let's Dance 2014, and has competed twice in Melodifestivalen in 2017 and 2018 respectively.
-He won in 2018 and represented Sweden in the Eurovision Song Contest 2018, with the song "Dance You Off".
+He won in 2018 and represented Sweden in the Eurovision Song Contest 2018 with the song "Dance You Off".
+Ingrosso has released five studio albums and hosted his own TV series, Benjamin's, on TV4.

 Early life

-Ingrosso's mother Pernilla Wahlgren is a singer, and his father Emilio Ingrosso is a restaurateur.
+Ingrosso was born in Danderyd, to former dancer now restaurant owner Emilio Ingrosso, and singer and actress Pernilla Wahlgren.
+He is the younger brother of Oliver Wahlgren Ingrosso and Bianca Wahlgren Ingrosso, and older half brother of Theodor Wahlgren.
+He is the grandson of actors Hans Wahlgren and Christina Schollin, and nephew of actors Niclas Wahlgren and Linus Wahlgren.
+He is also a cousin of Swedish House Mafia band member Sebastian Ingrosso who himself is the cousin of Diodato through Sebastian's father Vito, making Benjamin his second cousin.
+He is of Italian descent through his father, and of Swedish and Italian descent through his mother.
 He is a self-taught pianist and guitarist.

 Career

 2006–2013: Lilla Melodifestivalen 2006, singing and acting

 Ingrosso has acted in several musicals and plays such as Nils Karlsson Pyssling.
 He won the Lilla Melodifestivalen in 2006 with the song "Hej Sofia", and he represented Sweden in MGP Nordic 2006 in Stockholm, where he placed fourth.

 In 2007, he released the single "Jag är en astronaut", which his uncle Linus Wahlgren had recorded and performed in 1985.
 Ingrosso's version peaked at number 2 on the Swedish singles chart.
 The same year he participated in Allsång på Skansen along with his mother, and he also took part in the Diggiloo tour.
 Between 2008 and 2009, Ingrosso acted in the musical Hujeda mej vá många sånger.
 At the Eldsjälsgala in 2009, Ingrosso and Pernilla Wahlgren performed a medley of The Jackson 5 songs, translated into Swedish.
 In late 2009, he performed as Rasmus in the play Rasmus på luffen along with Markoolio.

 In 2011, Ingrosso performed as lillebror in the play Karlsson på taket flyger igen at Göta Lejon in Stockholm.
 In February 2014, he announced that he had left the musical scene to focus entirely on music and songwriting.
 In October 2016, he released his first music single called "Fall in Love", which he performed at Nyhetsmorgon which was broadcast on TV4.
 He signed a record deal with TEN Music Group.